agency-quill/agency/documentation/adcore-web-mod.md

 ```

 #### u\_ad\_card
 This is a flag that, when set, will render the web ad in the card-based pattern by adding the `webModCard` class to the grid unit.
-The number one `1` will set the flag.
+The number `1` will set the flag.
 Leaving the field blank or using the number `0` will not.
-This module should always follow the card-based pattern.
+The `2018-eighth-mod` module should always follow the card-based pattern.
 It is not wide enough to support the static pattern.

 There is more info on the card-based and static patterns in the [Responsive grid](https://github.com/agency-quill/agency-project-files/blob/master/documentation/responsive-grid.md) doc.